Organ trade: Arguments for legalization

-Respect for autonomy

-Many proponents argue for legalized organ sales on the grounds of autonomy.
-Individuals are generally free to buy or sell their possessions and their labor.
-Advocates of organ markets say that, likewise, people ought to be free to buy or sell organs as well.
+Advocates of organ markets say that people ought to be free to buy or sell organs just as they are free to sell their labor.
 According to this perspective, prohibitions against selling organs are a paternalistic or moralistic intrusion upon individuals' freedom.
 Proponents acknowledge that, unlike selling a material possession such as a car, selling a kidney does carry some risk of harm.
 However, they note that people are able to undertake dangerous occupations (such as logging, soldiering, or surrogacy) which carry significant chance of bodily harm.
-If individuals are allowed to take on that risk in exchange for money, then they ought to be able to take on the risks of selling a kidney as well.

-Harm reduction

 Other physicians and philosophers argue that legalization will remedy the abuses of the illicit trade in organs.
 The current ban on the sale of organs has driven both sellers and buyers into the black market, out of sight of the law.
 Criminal middlemen often take a large cut of the payment for the organ, leaving comparatively little money left for the donor.
 Because the mainstream medical establishment is barred from participating in the transplantation, the procedure typically occurs in substandard facilities and not according to best practices.
 Afterwards, the donors often do not receive important medical follow-up because they are afraid that their role in the crime will be discovered.
 There have also been reports of criminal gangs kidnapping people and illegally harvesting their organs for sale on the black market.
 Proponents of legalization argue that it will result in better medical care for donors and recipients alike, as well as larger payments to the donors.

 Some critics challenge the proponents' assumptions that legalization will eliminate the black market for organs or its problems.
 For example, one scholar argues that once the organ trade became legalized in Iran, it did not end the under-the-table sales in organs.
-Instead, people made deals outside the government-sanctioned system to acquire organs from more desirable (i.e., healthier) donors.